Russia prosecutor seeks 18-year sentence for US journalist Evan Gershkovich

 ‘Bargaining chip’

-Tensions are running extremely high between the US, Gershkovich’s birth country, and Russia, the country of origin of his parents, over Moscow’s role in the military invasion in Ukraine.
+Tensions are running high between the US, Gershkovich’s birth country, and Russia, the country of origin of his parents, over Moscow’s role in the military invasion in Ukraine.

 For Washington, his arrest was primarily a “bargaining chip” for Russia to secure the release of its nationals convicted abroad.